geraldmc/algo-bio/GMcC-PP03/README.md

 >> python driver.py -file
 ```

 You will be prompted for a path to the input file.
-The required input file is provided, named `Input.txt`.
+The required input file is provided, renamed as `Input.txt`.

 ```
 Enter file input path: ./data/Input.txt